DoYouLikeMe/plant-react-app/README.md

 # plant-react-app

-A simple website made with use of React
+The Adative and responsible website for a plant service company build with use of React Library.

+## Techologies Featured:

+- React
+- React Router
+- Rect Hooks
+- SCSS
+- Grid / Flexbox Layouts

+## Commands

+- npm run build
+- npm start